- What do I need to become a Firefighter?

 All applicants must be at least 18 years old by the application deadline; have a valid driver's license or ID; have a high school diploma or equivalent.
 The application must be complete and legible.

 Once candidates successfully complete the application stage, they will be invited to participate in the Testing Phase.
-The Testing Phase includes a written exam, physical agility test, and informal interview.
+The Testing Phase includes a written exam and physical agility test.

 All applicants who have been accepted into the academy after the testing phase must also complete a background check, medical examination, and drug screen prior to starting the academy.
 Applicants must also provide proof of a current American Heart Association equivalent Basic Life Support CPR and First Aid certification.
 Applicants must also provide proof of a negative TB test completed within the last calendar year and covering the applicant through the duration of the Academy, and proof of a Tetanus vaccination within the last 5 years.
 If any of these items are not completed successfully, the recruit will not begin that academy class, but may re-apply in the future.